ga4gh/ga4gh-starter-kit-docs/docs/starter-kit-apis/passport/passport_ui_overview.md

 Confirm that the image for the repository `ga4gh/ga4gh-starter-kit-passport-ui-node`

-The GA4GH Starter Kit Passport network implementation is made up of multiple services, this UI-node being one of them.
-In order to start running multiple services at once a [docker compose](https://github.com/ga4gh/ga4gh-starter-kit-passport-ui/blob/595b13e965ce1cfbb7f042baa9da34b5d9334ad2/passport-develop.yml) file used.
+In order to start running multiple services at once a [docker compose](https://github.com/ga4gh/ga4gh-starter-kit-passport-ui/blob/595b13e965ce1cfbb7f042baa9da34b5d9334ad2/passport-develop.yml) file can be used.

 ***
-###### Installing and Run with Docker
+## Installing and Run with Docker

 To install, first pull the docker image:
 ```